If you are looking to plan a weekend trip without the planning, this is for you.

 Sleep: Roadside Station Hakone Togo is a good spot to rest if tired before continuing on into Izu

 This is a town which we simply can't get enough of; the deep-sea bay the town overlooks is home to spider crabs which make for an excellent lunch.
-There is also a restaurant right on the harbour with a fish market on the ground floor (open lunch only).
+There is also a restaurant right on the harbour with a fish market on the ground floor.
 For Dinner check out Tagore Hostel.
 You can also rent fishing rods and bikes here to explore the town.
-There is a hot-spring too at the back of the town to get cleaned up at.
+There is a hot-spring too at the back of the town to refresh and renew.

 Eat: Marusan - Seafood / Crab Restaurant on the Harbour 10am - 6pm